pwall567/kjson-pointer/README.md

 | `base`    | `JSONValue`   | The base JSON value                      |
 | `pointer` | `JSONPointer` | The `JSONPointer` to the referenced node |
 | `node`    | `J`           | The node (`J` a subtype of `JSONValue?`) |

+#### Navigation

+`JSONRef` is ideally suited to the task of navigation a JSON structure.
+The `JSONRef` object itself is immutable, so to navigate to a nested part of a structure, the `child` operation creates a new `JSONRef` pointing to the appropriate location in the structure.

 To navigate to the `id` property of the object in the above example, expecting it to be a string:
 ```kotlin